 - Mike Baird - WHDL

-- Bob Oden - Mentor Graphics
+- Bob Oden - Mentor, A Siemens Business

 With larger and more complex designs the gap between design and verification has grown larger.
 Because of this the reuse of the testbench both in new projects and within the same project has become very desirable.
 One of the "promises" of UVM is achieving such reuse.
 However, in reality, UVM reuse has been limited.
 This paper identifies the issues that affect UVM reuse and strategies for achieving reuse.
 A UVM reuse methodology will be presented that provides reuse of components from one testbench to another and within the same testbench from block to chip level.